Financial Aid Application Process: Step-by-Step

-If you have been awarded federal and/or state funds (i.e. HOPE, PELL, SEOG, scholarships, etc.), these are automatically applied on your account once you have registered for classes.
+If you have been awarded federal and/or state funds (i.e. HOPE, PELL, SEOG, scholarships, etc.), these are automatically applied to your account once you have registered for classes.
 (Some of these amounts may be adjusted if enrollment status changes by adding or dropping classes).

-NOTE: Please check with a financial aid representative if you are interested in the federal work study program to see if you are eligible.
+NOTE: Please check with a financial aid representative if you are interested in the federal work-study program to see if you are eligible.

 If you are not requesting any loans, you have completed the financial aid process!